Rock climbing gear list: an expert guide to the 12 essentials

 A chalk bag is just a little canvas bag that has a loop and usually attaches to the back of your harness via a carabiner so if your hands get sweaty, you can reach back and get some chalk.

-Climbing chalk is loose chalk that comes in resealable bags.
-You can pour a little into your climbing bag before you leave the house.
+Climbing chalk is loose chalk that provides extra grip on rock.
+It comes in resealable bags and you can pour a little into your climbing bag before you leave the house.

 Helmet

-A climbing helmet will be lighter weight than your skiing helmet and harder than your bike helmet (Image credit: Daniel Milchev)
+A climbing helmet will be lighter weight than your skiing helmet and harder than your bike helmet (Image credit: Alex Foxfield)

 As with many sports, a helmet has become an essential part of climbing and for good reason – climbing carries inherent dangers.
 No matter how good you get at climbing, there will always be falls.
 After all, you’ll want to keep pushing yourself and trying new and more challenging routes.
 When you fall, you’ll swing around a bit on the rope and it’s common to bash yourself up against the crag.
 Usually this doesn’t cause more than some scrapes and bruises, and it’s a good idea to bring a first aid kit for those, but you want to keep your head protected to avoid concussion.
 A helmet also protects you from another common climbing risk: falling rocks.